multiversx/mx-docs/docs/developers/tutorials/your-first-microservice.md

 First we're going to configure the redis server url.
 If we run a redis-server on the same machine (or on our development machine) then we can leave the default value.

 Now we'll move on to the smart contract address.
-We can find it in our `dapp` repository (if we followed the previous guide ["From zero to dApp in 15 minutes"](https://www.youtube.com/watch?v=pd-vSIiw6Us)).
+We can find it in our `dapp` repository (if we followed the previous guide ["Build a dApp in 15 minutes"](https://www.youtube.com/watch?v=IdkgvlK3rb8)).
 If you don't have a smart contract deployed on devnet, then we suggest to follow the previous guide first and then get back to this step.

 Set the `contracts.pingPong` key with the value for the smart contract address and we're done with configuring the microservice.